icons8/lunacy-docs/docs/libraries.md

 ![Hiding UI kits](public/uikits.png)

+Click the settings button once again to exit the settings mode.

 Also, you can **add your own UI kits** to the list.
 Click the plus button at the upper-right corner of the library panel and define the path to your .sketch file in the displayed dialog box.
+Note that .sketch files that you intend to use as UI kits must include symbols.